 by Mary Howard

-Dan Tricarico, author of The Zen Teacher, was our #G2Great guest host this week and his message spread across the Twittersphere in an hour long calm.
+Dan Tricarico, author of The Zen Teacher, was our #G2Great guest host on January 28, 2016 and his message spread across the Twittersphere in an hour long calm.
 Zen Teacher is a literary buffet meant to be savored word by delectable word.
 Dan serves a double helping of professional and personal Zen at the perfect time in education as he explains in an email interview:

 Teachers are overwhelmed, overstressed, and overburdened.
 The Testing Machine is out of control.
 Class sizes have grown astronomically.
 Funds and materials are in short supply.
 I’ve noticed that the more skilled and gifted the teacher, the higher their stress, tension, frustration, and disappointment.
 Because they KNOW it should be different and could be BETTER.